Start the Admissions Process Online

 Achievable

 Too often, people set lofty or unattainable goals for themselves.
 Focus instead on things you know you can accomplish if you put in the work.
+Breaking larger objectives into achievable milestones makes progress more manageable and helps maintain motivation.
 This often includes several factors, such as:

-- How much time you have available to work on your goals
+• How much time do you have available to work on your goals

 Relevant

-Your recovery goals should be focused on just that — recovery.
-Making your goals relevant to your needs is critical, as time spent on irrelevant goals won’t provide much help in the larger picture.
+Your recovery goals should be focused on just that – recovery.
+Setting meaningful goals relevant to your needs is critical, as time spent on irrelevant goals won’t provide much help in the larger picture.

-This doesn’t mean everything needs to be focused on symptoms exclusively, though.
-So long as your goals are focused on building a healthy and sustainable life that supports your recovery, you’re on the right track.
+This doesn’t mean everything needs to be focused exclusively on symptoms, though.
+So long as your goals focus on building a healthy and sustainable life that supports your recovery, you’re on the right track.

 Time-Based